erobwen/causality/README.md

 ## reCached

 Re Cached is simply put the crown-jewel of causality.
 If you thought cached was exciting, it is noting compared to reCached.
+It has the following features:

+* Conservative change propagation.
+* Stable object identities of created objects.

 On the surface, reCached works similar to cached, with a first notable difference.
 When any value read during a reCache evaluatino is changed, the reCached function will not simply invalidate the cache.
 It will also re-valuate the cache, compare the new cached return-value to the previously cached return value, and ONLY if the return value has really changed it will signal change to any dependent function cache/reCache, repeatOnChage, uponChangeDo.